awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/100_5_Cost_Visualization/Lab_Guide.md

 ![Images/AWSCostAccount11.png](Images/AWSCostAccount11.png)

-You have now viewed the costs by account and applied multilpe filters.
+You have now viewed the costs by account and applied multiple filters.
 You can continue to modify the report by timeframe and apply other filters.

 ## 3. View your Reserved Instance coverage <a name="RI_coverage"></a>